 16. Go snorkeling or scuba diving at Caño Island

-One of the best snorkeling and dive sites in Costa Rica is located off the coast of Dominical.
+One of the best snorkeling spots and dive sites in Costa Rica is located off the coast of Dominical.
 Caño Island Biological Reserve is a small island and marine reserve where visitors can jump in the water and swim with turtles, sharks, and a huge variety of fish.

 Tours to the island from Dominical is a somewhat long day that includes driving to the town of Sierpe 90 minutes away before taking a boat out to the island.
 Tours cost around $130 USD, and Villas Rio Mar can organize them for you.